21 Things to do in La Jolla California

 Another way to take in the views of the ocean or even the perfect sunset can be found at La Jolla Shores Park.
 Bring a picnic basket with you and enjoy it at the picnic area, walk on the beach, swim, walk the sidewalks.
 Just rest assured that there is a lifeguard on duty so you can dive right into any activity.

 Shell Beach Tide Pools

-A small stairway leads down to Shell Beach which is best visited during low tide.
+People use a small stairway that leads down to Shell Beach which is best visited during low tide.
 After you’ve explored the tide pools filled with starfish and other sea life, head back upstairs to Ellen Browning Scripps Park for a picnic.

 The campus of UC San Diego has plenty to offer its students but also the public.
-The Stuart Collection is a collection of sculptures that can be found on campus.
-The sculptures are beautiful and children will love some of them just as much as, if not more than, you.
+You can find sculptures on campus known as the Stuart Collection that can be found on campus.
+The sculptures are beautiful, and children will love some of them just as much as, if not more than, you.

 Mt.
 Soledad Veterans Memorial

-It is always worth it to take time out of our day to remember those who fought for our country and you can do that at Mt.
+It is always worth it to take time out of our day to remember those who fought for our country.
+You can do that at Mt.
 Soledad Veterans Memorial.
 As you honor our veterans, you can also take in one of the best views of La Jolla.

-One of the things to do in La Jolla California is to take in the artistic side of the area.
+One of the things to do is to take in the artistic side of the area.
 The best place to view local artists work is everywhere.
-You can make a day out of finding all 16 murals in the area and fill your Instagram with colors that are beautiful and memories that will last forever.
+You can make a day out of finding all 16 murals in the area.
+Fill your Instagram with colors that are beautiful and memories that will last forever.